Stena Seaspread diving accident: Accident

 The Stena Seaspread was a new vessel and its powerful dynamic positioning system easily counteracted the strong tidal currents running that day.
-But unbeknown to Allen, the tide had drawn an excessive amount of umbilical off the umbilical winch, allowing the lifeline to foul on the SALM.
+But unbeknownst to Allen, the tide had drawn an excessive amount of umbilical off the umbilical winch, allowing the lifeline to foul on the SALM.
 With constant movement from the ship, at 1015 a projection on the massive loading buoy cut a hole in the umbilical, piercing the main gas supply to the divers.
 Allen heard gas flowing through his panel, and at the same time, the divers in the bell reported a drop in gas pressure.
 After confirming that there was indeed a leak in the umbilical, O’Meara asked Robinson to lock out again (using on-board bell gas) to disconnect the swim line (a rope from the bell to the job site) and stow the inspection gear in the workbasket for recovery to the surface with the ship's crane.

 At 1041, during the recovery, Allen lost all communications, video, and hot water to the bell.
 The main umbilical had been torn completely in half.
 It is thought that the workbasket had passed through a loop of the snagged umbilical.
 When the basket was pulled from the sea it had fibers from the umbilical outer covering attached.
 Allen established wireless through-water communications with his divers and determined that they were unharmed.
 Then he conducted bell checks with the divers to ensure that specific internal valves were closed.

 Unlike the Wildrake bell, which was lost in the dark on the seabed, the Seaspread bell was still suspended by its lift wire.
 The main winch was functioning, so at 1122, Allen and O’Meara began hoisting the bell slowly to the surface.
 At 134 feet from the surface, Robinson and Tucker ordered Allen to stop the lift as the bell was losing pressure.
 The source of the leak could not be established, and Allen was forced to return the bell to its working depth.
 At 1147, O’Meara declared an emergency and began notifying nearby diving support vessels to come to his aid.
 It was later established that the divers had neglected to close the bell internal pneumofathometer valve behind one of the diver's tethers.